PATAPSCO HIGH SCHOOL THEATRE

 Theatre Production Seminar (GT) - 2 credits

-Design and Production Track
+Design & Production Track

 Freshman Year: